MaximeREDIER/Obsidian-Plugin/README.md

 1. Download and install the plugin via the **Obsidian Plugin Store**.
 2. Once installed, go to **Settings > Community Plugins** and enable **New Note Location**.

+Alternate Instalation :
+Copy all the files in a new folder in the 'plugins' folder in the '.obsidian' folder of your volt
 ## Usage

 After enabling the plugin, you can create a new note in a specific folder by following these steps: